AdaGold/viewing-party/README.md

 $ source venv/bin/activate
 ```

-2. Find the test file that contains the test you want to run.
-Ensure that the test(s) you want to run isn't skipped.

-    - Check the `tests` folder, and find the test file you want to run
+2. Check the `tests` folder, and find the test file you want to run

    - In that test file, read through each test case
       - If it is incomplete, complete the test.
         - *Is this a nominal or edge case?*